Tinkerforge/doc/source/Hardware/Tools/Breakout_Bricklet.rst

 You can also use a standard pin header to make an easy connect and disconnect of the sensor possible.

+.. note:: Hint: The Breakout Bricklet is an adapter, it can not be recognized by Bricks.

 Technical Specifications
 ------------------------